Fiction Writing Exercises: A Story for a Song

 Exercise 2: Ambiguous Tales

 On the flip side, we have ambiguous lyrics, like “Hotel California,” by the Eagles or “Losing My Religion” by R.E.M.
 Tunes like these have inspired lively debates that ask, what are these songs about, anyway?
 And if we don’t know what the songs are about, why do they succeed at speaking to us?
-How do they become enormous hits that cross genre lines?
+How do they become enormous hits?

 Choose a song that tells a vague story and write about what really happened.
 Your goal is to take a hazy story and make it clear.